italopguimaraes/Deep-Learning-Nanodegree/Project 1 Shared Bicycle Data Estimates/README.md

 ## Installation Instructions

 1. Download the project material from our [github repository](https://github.com/Italo-Pereira-Guimaraes/Deep-Learning-Nanodegree).
 You can get the full repository with the command "git clone https://github.com/Italo-Pereira-Guimaraes/Deep-Learning-Nanodegree.git", or by downloading a zip through the site.
-1. Enter the "1 Shared Bicycle Data Estimates" folder by the terminal.
+1. Enter the " 1 Shared Bicycle Data Estimates" folder by the terminal ".
 1. Download the anaconda or miniconda, following the instructions in the lesson on Anacoda, contained in the course introduction.
 1. Create a new conda environment conda create --name dlnd python = 3